CS682-S22/dsd-final-project-palakjn/README.md

 &nbsp;
 &nbsp;

+* Broker comprises two modules - Consensus module and state machine
-* Whenever a client will issue a log to a leader, it will go to the consensus module first which will ensure that the log should be written first to its local storage and then to the quorum of the nodes in the system.
+* Whenever producer will issue a log to a leader, it will first go to the consensus module which will ensure that the log should be written first to its local storage and then to the quorum of the nodes in the system.
 * Once the log is being committed in the majority of the nodes then only the log will be sent to the state machine.
-* The state machine will parse the received log to get the command to execute.
-* The state machine will validate the command whether the command is valid or not.
-If it is valid, it will execute the command and will acknowledge the client.
-If it is not valid then, it will send negative acknowledgment to the client.
+* State machine will write the log to the log location which contains all the committed logs and will acknowledge back to the producer.
+* Consumer will periodically pull logs from the broker with the batch size of 10.
+* Consumer can ask the broker to send logs from specific offset

 ***